-Remove the vinyl from the jacket sleeve to have complete control of both the jacket and the vinyl.
+Remove the vinyl from the jacket sleeve to completely control the jacket and the vinyl.
 If the vinyl is still in the jacket in shipping, it can get scratched or chipped easier than if the jacket and record are not separated.

-While packing the vinyl, make sure you are not touching the lines or putting it on any rough surfaces.
+While packing the vinyl, ensure you are not touching the lines or putting it on rough surfaces.
 Plan out a clean working space laid out for yourself while you are working on packing the vinyl.

-If you sell your vinyl, make sure you inspect it before sending it off in a shipping envelope.
-Make a note of any imperfections before shipping so that you can let the buyer know or refute any claim that there is a scratch before purchasing.
+If you sell your vinyl, inspect it before sending it off in a shipping envelope.
+Note any imperfections before shipping so you can let the buyer know or refute any claim that there is a scratch before purchasing.

 - Turn it around.
 The more you inspect it, the more detailed your notes can be.
 Make sure to look around all of the edges.
 Turn it upside down and look at the back of the record.

-- Write down any imperfections or take pictures with your flash to have a visual record of any defects.
+- Write down any imperfections or take pictures with your camera to have a visual record of any defects.

-If your record has an inner sleeve, if you still have an inner sleeve, place your vinyl inside the inner sleeve for some extra protection.
-This inner sleeve is generally made out of lightweight paper, which will not scratch the record if it is in motion.
+If your record has an inner sleeve, place your vinyl inside for extra protection.
+This inner sleeve is generally made of lightweight paper, which will not scratch the record if it is in motion.

-Place the record on top of the jacket.
-If you have some tissue paper to separate the sides of the jacket from the vinyl, place them in between your record and jacket as an extra layer of protection
+Next, place the record on top of the jacket.
+If you have some tissue paper to separate the sides of the jacket from the vinyl, place them in between your record and jacket as an extra layer of protection.

-Place your record and jacket inside a protective plastic sleeve.
+Place your record and jacket inside an extra protective plastic sleeve.
 If you do not have a protective plastic sleeve, wrapping bubble wrap around everything will do.
-Whichever you use, make sure all of the openings are secured with tape.
+Whichever you use, secure all of the openings with tape.

-Using a protective plastic sleeve creates another barrier between the record and the sturdy envelope or corrugated cardboard packaging that you will use.
-Putting as much protection as you can between the vinyl and other objects will only help.
+A protective plastic sleeve creates another barrier between the record and the sturdy envelope or corrugated cardboard packaging you will use.
+Putting as much protection as possible between the vinyl and other objects will help.

 Some mailers have more features than others, depending on their price range.
 For this reason, some have inner cardboard stiffeners and are easy to assemble, while others have custom flaps and creases.
 Here are some of the most popular: